NGCP-UAV-Software-Team-2025-26/ngcp-uav-software/src/comms/comms.md

 14603 → spare port\
 14604 → telemetry

+ttyAMA0: → The UART Port
+57600 → The Baud Rate

 ### command_listener also on PI5
 #### Setting up
 A virtual enviroment is needed for pymavlink